melwinalm/simpleWikiJS/README.md

 - Once the repo is cloned to use the command `npm install` to install all the npm packages.

-- Once the packages are download use `nodemon start` to start the local server.
+- Once the packages are downloaded, use `npm start` to start the local server.

-- This should open `localhost:3000` in your browser
+- Now open `localhost:3000` in your browser.

 #### Using npm